Peru trips & educational tours

 Currency

-The official currency of Peru is the Sol, and US dollars are widely accepted.
+The official currency of Peru is the Sol, with US dollars also widely accepted.
 It’s recommended to exchange your money at authorized exchange houses to avoid scams.

 Getting there